-No driver has won at Silverstone from outside the top seven on the grid, and the polesitter has won only one of the last five races.
+No driver has won at Silverstone from outside the top seven on the grid, and the polesitter has won only two of the last six races.
 Here’s everything you need to know about the history of each grid slot at Silverstone!

 THE STATS IN BRIEF

 - No wins from outside the top 7